 Why more women should be more involved in the construction industry

-If more women join the construction industry, this will slowly eliminate sexist about women, provide new perspectives and ideas, and begin to make more structural changes through managerial positions.
+If more women join the construction industry, this will slowly eliminate sexist remarks about women, provide new perspectives and ideas, and begin to make more structural changes through managerial positions.

 Women will have a higher potential of being employed and promoted, and those joining the construction industry will forge a new image: as strong, determined, powerful, and – dare I say it – ‘manly’.
 The pay gap will steadily dissolve, and we can create a reformed and more optimistic future for girls of all ages.